 The team of family law barristers at 5 St Andrew's Hill has expertise in all areas of family law with a strong emphasis on practical advice and effective court advocacy.
 Our barristers understand how sensitive family cases can be.
 The team are friendly and approachable and treat all enquiries in complete confidence.

-The team of family law barristers at 5 St Andrew's Hill has specialist expertise in all areas of family law with a strong emphasis on practical advice, effective court advocacy and a focus at all times, on the outcome for the client.
+The team of family law barristers at 5 St Andrew's Hill have specialist expertise in all areas of family law with a strong emphasis on practical advice, effective court advocacy and a focus at all times, on the outcome for the client.

 International Family Law